<< Organise a PTC course

 An assessment visit by key senior PTC Instructors to meet key stakeholders has shown to be of great benefit, and is used to iron out local logistic and possible political details, and to ensure full agreement and co-operation at all levels.

-Successful and sustainable PTC courses have had at their core a well led and functioning Country PTC Committee.
+Successful and sustainable PTC courses have had at their core a well led and functioning Country PTC Team.
 This is usually set up at the end of an initial overseas led inaugural course.
-This committee has as its Chair a well respected figure head, either political, religious or medical, and a person who has the respect of all.
-The ‘Link’ person then works with this committee, to plan a roll out programme for the region or country in question.
+This team has as its Chair a well respected figure head, either political, religious or medical, and a person who has the respect of all.
+The ‘Link’ person then works with this team, to plan a roll out programme for the region or country in question.

 Course Materials